 PERTEVNIYAL VALIDE SULTAN MOSQUE

 Among all the imperial mosques that I visited, this one was among the smallest.
-But what it lacks in size, it more than makes up for in decorative detail.
+But what lacks in size, it more than makes up for in decorative detail.
 The Pertevniyal Valide Sultan Mosque is a rare architectural gem.

 Built in 1871, it was one of the last imperial mosques constructed during the Ottoman period.
 Because of this, it reflects the changing tastes and influences of the time.

 So, who was Pertevniyal Sultan, the woman for whom they named this mosque?
-She was the wife of Sultan Mahmud II and the mother of Sultan Abdülaziz, who commissioned the mosque in her honor.
+She was the wife of Sultan Mahmud II and the mother of Sultan Abdülaziz, who commissioned the mosque in her honour.

 OTTOMAN ROCOCO GEM